Gyamfi98/History-of-Kloppo/README.md

 ### Existing Features

 - **Header**
-- The header is completely blacked out with the white font color to draw attention to the main part of the page .
+- The header is completely blacked out with the white font color to draw attention to the main part of the page.
 ![screenshot](documentation/klopp-header.png)